Bambuu/intermediate-react/part3/src/assignments/extra-exercise.md

 wraps the old one.

 ## EXERCISE D:
-So let's try returning a Class-Based Component instead!
+So let's try returning a Class-Based Component!

 Inside your `withScroll` function define a class, call it `OuterComponent`: